-For the baseline scenario, ARB utilized the Regional Economic Models, Inc. (REMI), specific to California, to model the macroeconomic impact of the O&G Proposal, which assumes that the California economy absent the proposal as the baseline.
+For the baseline scenario, ARB utilized the Regional Economic Models, Inc. (REMI), specific to California, to model the macroeconomic impact of the O&G Proposal, which assumes that the California economy absent the proposal is the baseline.
 The REMI model generates year-by-year estimates of the total regional effects of a policy or set of policies.
 ARB used the REMI PI+ model for this analysis-a one-region, 160-sector model that has been modified by the Department of Finance to include California-specific data for population, demographics, and employment.

-6. For each alternative that the agency considered (including those provided by the public or another governmental agency), please describe: a.
-All costs and all benefits of the alternative b.
-The reason for rejecting alternative a.
-Alternative 1 results in higher compliance costs and only slightly increases the amount of GHG emission reductions relative to the O&G Proposal.
+- 6. For each alternative that the agency considered (including those provided by the public or another governmental agency), please describe. - a.
+All costs and all benefits of the alternative - b.
+The reason for rejecting alternative